alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PickerController](https://github.com/xiongxiong/PickerController) - Easy to use UITableViewCell implementing swiping to trigger actions (known from the Mailbox App).
 * [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - Use long press on cell to trigger action I envied so much Spotify iOS app this great playlist preview cell, I decided to create my own ones.
 Now you can give your users ability to quick check "what content is hidden under your UITableViewCell".
 Great think is that this Library not requires 3D Touch support from user device.
 * [SBGestureTableView](https://github.com/Stickbuilt/SBGestureTableView) - Swift UITableView subclass that supports swiping rows ala Mailbox and long press to move rows.
+* [Swift-CellAnimation](https://github.com/Mononster/Swift-CellAnimation) - Inspired by Facebook UITableview cell animation, which is the "see more" button on the cell that could dynamically change the cell height with animation.
 * [SwipeAndSnapCell](https://github.com/iandundas/SwipeAndSnapCell) - Cell which immitates iOS10's Mail.app cell swiping behavior.
 * [SwipeCellKit](https://github.com/jerkoch/SwipeCellKit) - Swipeable UITableViewCell based on the stock Mail.app, implemented in Swift.
 * [SwipyCell](https://github.com/moritzsternemann/SwipyCell) - Easy to use UITableViewCell implementing swiping to trigger actions (known from the Mailbox App).